pwncollege/intro-to-cybersecurity-dojo/intercepting-communication/firewall-3/DESCRIPTION.md

-Your host at 10.0.0.1 is blocking traffic on port `31337`; allow that traffic.
+From your host at 10.0.0.1, connect to the remote host at 10.0.0.2 on port 31337.
+This time, you are currently blocking outbound traffic to port 31337.